 Shop at stores with price-match guarantees, Lokenauth encouraged.
 “This way, you are guaranteed to automatically receive a refund or the difference if the price drops.
 Many big retailers, such as Best Buy, Target and Walmart, have price-match guarantees to adjust the price if you find a better deal elsewhere.”

 The holidays may feel like they sneak up on you, but the truth is, we know they’re coming at the same time every year, so consider creating a “sinking fund,” where you save money each month toward the holiday, said Tamara Hull, certified financial educator and blogger at Autism and ADHD Connection.
 “We all know Christmas, Hanukkah and other holidays are going to come each year, so it’s a predictable expense you can plan for in your budget.”

 Avoid Buy Now, Pay Later

-Though “buy now, pay later” options have become more widespread, be careful when using them, said Sue Zhou, personal finance expert at Digit.
-“Be wary of companies like Affirm or Quadpay when holiday shopping – only use these short term credit solutions if you know you will be able to pay off the payments on time, otherwise you’ll be hit with unexpected fees!
+Though “buy now, pay later” options have become more widespread, be careful when using them, said Sue Zhou, a former personal finance expert at Digit.
+“Be wary of companies like Affirm or Quadpay when holiday shopping – only use these short-term credit solutions if you know you will be able to pay off the payments on time, otherwise you’ll be hit with unexpected fees!
 If you do choose to go this route, set up automatic payments or set calendar reminders for yourself to ensure you make every payment on time.”

 More From GOBankingRates